quarto4novel/novel-pdf/README.md

     - [x] `hspace_before/after/both=length` in LaTeX units.
 For example `hspace_before=2cm` to add a horizontal space of 2cm at the left of the span
+    - [x] `phantom` Does not print the text, but leaves a horizontal gap as if the text were there.
+Caution: ⚠️ In some locations, this command has unexpected results, such as by adding a line.
     - [ ] `first_words/last_words=???`

 - [ ] **semantic div formating** and **semantic span formating**: you can define